Trewaters/soar/public/help/flows/create-flow.md

 ## Common Questions

-**How many poses should a series have?**
+**How many poses should a flow have?**
-There's no strict rule, but 6-10 poses is a good range for most series.
-Shorter series (3-5 poses) work for quick practices, while longer series (12-15 poses) can create full practice sessions.
+There's no strict rule, but 6-10 poses is a good range for most flow.
+Shorter flow (3-5 poses) work for quick practices, while longer flow (12-15 poses) can create full practice sessions.

-**Can I use the same pose in multiple series?**
+**Can I use the same pose in multiple flow?**
 Yes!
-Poses can appear in as many series as you like.
-For example, Downward Dog might appear in your "Morning Flow," "Core Series," and "Arm Strength" series.
+Poses can appear in as many flow as you like.
+For example, Downward Dog might appear in your "Morning Flow," "Core Series," and "Arm Strength" flow.

-**What's the difference between a series and a sequence?**
+**What's the difference between a flow and a sequence?**
-A **series** is a collection of poses grouped by theme.
-A **sequence** is a structured practice that combines multiple series in a specific order with timing and instructions.
+A **flow** is a collection of poses grouped by theme.
+A **sequence** is a structured practice that combines multiple flow in a specific order with timing and instructions.

-**Can I share my series with others?**
+**Can I share my flow with others?**
-Currently, series are personal to your account.
+Currently, flow are personal to your account.
 Future updates may include sharing capabilities.

 ## Need More Help?

-If you're new to creating series, start simple:
+If you're new to creating flow, start simple:

 1. Choose 3-5 familiar poses
-2. Give your series a clear name
+2. Give your flow a clear name
 3. Add a brief description
 4. Save and practice it

-You can always edit and refine your series as you develop your practice!
+You can always edit and refine your flow as you develop your practice!